ajalt/clikt/docs/pages/arguments.md

 Clikt normally parses any value that starts with punctuation as an option, which allows users to intermix options and arguments.
-However, sometimes you need to pass a value that starts with puntuation to an argument.
+However, sometimes you need to pass a value that starts with punctuation to an argument.
 For example, you might have a file named `-file.txt` that you want to use as an argument.